Who we are

 We are trained professional software engineers involved in all stages of each project we undertake, from requirements capture through to deployment and maintenance.
 We also hire great students who are passionate and motivated.
 Our students work on real software from the start and quickly become a valued member of the team.

 The suite of software we have developed (and continue to maintain to make it even better!) includes:

 For each experiment, a beam time proposal outlining the scientific case must be submitted.
 Scientists use our online proposal system to do this.

 When a proposal is accepted the team of scientists start to plan their visit to RAL to carry out their experiment.
 They request accommodation and travel using our website.
 Visitors may also find our Mobile site useful.

 Once an experiment is scheduled the process for assessing experiment and sample safety at ISIS begins.
 Principal Investigators use our online system to tell us what they intend to do and the hazards involved so we can prepare appropriately.

 It is important all users of the facilities are aware of the various safety issues of working at RAL.
 We check they have understood the safety information provided by asking them to take (and pass) an online test.

 A lot of logistics goes into getting the right people here at the right time with the right kit.
 Our online scheduling system is used by staff to schedule experiments and the associated sample environment.

 This system is used by our staff to check if a user has passed the safety test and read the awareness information before allowing entry to the experimental halls.

-We also are responsible for the continuing development of our Facilities SharePoint system.
+We also are responsible for the continuing development of our SharePoint system that hosts internal systems and external science interation sites.
 We use our software engineering expertise to help facility staff make the most of our SharePoint investment.
 In addition to document storage, we have developed several custom solutions including a site for managing all ISIS projects from the small to the large, a taxi bookings management tool, fault reporting and a quality management system for CLF.